 What Do Analytics and Labs Cover in a GLP-1 Program?

-Analytics covers both business metrics (conversion rates, churn, LTV) and clinical data (lab results, dosing outcomes, patient-reported progress).
-For GLP-1 programs that require lab work, which is increasingly common as programs mature, you also need lab integrations.
+Analytics in a GLP-1 program covers business metrics (conversion, churn, LTV, cohort retention) and clinical data (lab results, dosing outcomes, patient-reported progress).
+For programs that require lab work, which is increasingly standard as programs mature and as payers push for outcomes documentation, you also need lab integrations.

 How the Layers Connect

 Every arrow in that chain is a potential failure point.
 And when something breaks, the patient doesn't see a technical error.
 They see silence.
-No update, no medication, no response.
-That's when they dispute the charge.
+No update, no medication, no communication.
+That's when they dispute the charge and file a complaint.

 This is exactly why we built Thimble Cart, Thimble Sites, and Thimble Portal as modular products that integrate with best-in-class tools at every layer.
-You shouldn't have to use our pharmacy or our providers; you should be able to use whatever works best for your program and have the data flow cleanly regardless.
+You shouldn't have to use our pharmacy or our providers.
+You should be able to use whatever works best for your program and have the data flow cleanly regardless of what you pick.

 Build vs. Buy: A Layer-by-Layer Decision